savoirtech/black-box-system-test-dmp/README.md

 - creation of a test container for the application

-- instructions to spin and and shut down test containers
+- instructions to spin up and shut down test containers

 - test code itself